causify-ai/tutorials/class_project_instructions/Projects/MLflow_Project_Description.md

-### Description
+**Description**

 MLflow is an open-source platform designed to manage the end-to-end machine learning lifecycle.
-It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
-With its modular components, MLflow allows data scientists to streamline their workflows and improve collaboration.
+It allows users to track experiments, package code into reproducible runs, and share and deploy models.
+Key features include:

-**Key Features:**
-- **Experiment Tracking:** Log and query experiments with metrics, parameters, and artifacts.
+- **Experiment Tracking**: Log and query parameters, metrics, and artifacts.
+- **Project Packaging**: Organize code and dependencies for reproducibility.
-- **Model Management:** Store and manage models in a centralized repository.
+- **Model Registry**: Store, annotate, and manage models in a central repository.
-- **Project Packaging:** Package code for reproducibility and sharing.
-- **Deployment:** Simplify the deployment of models to various environments.
+- **Deployment**: Deploy models to various environments, including cloud and on-premises.

 ---

-### Project 1: Predicting Housing Prices (Difficulty: 1 - Easy)
+**Project 1: Predicting Housing Prices**

-**Project Objective:**
+**Difficulty**: 1 (Easy)
-Build a predictive model to estimate housing prices based on various features such as location, size, and amenities.
-The goal is to optimize the model for accuracy and interpretability.
+**Project Objective**: The goal is to build a regression model that predicts housing prices based on various features such as square footage, number of bedrooms, and location.
+The project will optimize for the lowest mean squared error (MSE).

-**Dataset Suggestions:**
-Utilize datasets from Kaggle related to housing prices or open government real estate data.
+**Dataset Suggestions**: Public datasets on housing prices can be found on Kaggle or government open data portals.

-**Tasks:**
-- **Data Collection:** Load the housing dataset into a Pandas DataFrame.
+**Tasks**:
+- **Set Up MLflow Tracking**: Initialize MLflow to track parameters and metrics.
-- **Data Preprocessing:** Clean the data by handling missing values and encoding categorical variables.
+- **Data Ingestion**: Load the dataset and perform basic data cleaning and preprocessing.
+- **Feature Engineering**: Create relevant features that might influence housing prices.
-- **Model Training:** Train a regression model (e.g., Linear Regression or Random Forest) to predict housing prices.
+- **Model Training**: Train multiple regression models (e.g., Linear Regression, Random Forest) and log results with MLflow.
-- **Experiment Tracking with MLflow:** Log parameters, metrics (e.g., RMSE), and model artifacts in MLflow.
+- **Model Evaluation**: Compare models using MSE and visualize results with MLflow's UI.
-- **Model Evaluation:** Evaluate the model performance and visualize results using Matplotlib or Seaborn.
+- **Model Deployment**: Deploy the best-performing model using MLflow's deployment features.
-- **Deployment:** Use MLflow to deploy the model as a REST API for easy access.

-**Bonus Ideas:**
+**Bonus Ideas**:
-- Experiment with different regression algorithms and compare their performance.
+- Compare the performance of different regression algorithms.
-- Implement feature importance analysis to understand key drivers of housing prices.
+- Implement hyperparameter tuning using MLflow's capabilities.

 ---

-### Project 2: Customer Segmentation using Clustering (Difficulty: 2 - Medium)
+**Project 2: Customer Segmentation using Clustering**

-**Project Objective:**
+**Difficulty**: 2 (Medium)
-Segment customers based on purchasing behavior to identify distinct groups for targeted marketing strategies.
-The goal is to optimize the clustering process for better insights and actionable results.
+**Project Objective**: The aim is to segment customers based on purchasing behavior using clustering techniques, optimizing for distinct customer groups to enhance targeted marketing strategies.

-**Dataset Suggestions:**
-Find datasets on customer transactions from Kaggle or use open datasets related to retail or e-commerce.
+**Dataset Suggestions**: Datasets for customer transactions can be sourced from Kaggle or open datasets available on GitHub.

-**Tasks:**
-- **Data Ingestion:** Load customer transaction data and explore the dataset for insights.
-- **Feature Engineering:** Create relevant features such as purchase frequency, average spend, and product categories.
+**Tasks**:
+- **Initialize MLflow**: Set up MLflow to track experiments and parameters.
+- **Data Preprocessing**: Clean the dataset, handle missing values, and normalize features.
+- **Exploratory Data Analysis**: Visualize customer behavior using plots and charts.
-- **Clustering Analysis:** Implement clustering algorithms (e.g., K-means or DBSCAN) to segment customers.
+- **Clustering**: Implement clustering algorithms (e.g., K-Means, DBSCAN) and log metrics for each run.
-- **Experiment Tracking with MLflow:** Log different clustering configurations, metrics (e.g., silhouette score), and visualizations.
-- **Visualization:** Visualize clusters using PCA or t-SNE to provide insights into customer segments.
+- **Evaluate Clusters**: Use silhouette scores and visualizations to assess cluster quality.
-- **Model Management:** Store the clustering model and its parameters in MLflow for future reference.
+- **Model Registry**: Register the best clustering model and document the findings in MLflow.

-**Bonus Ideas:**
+**Bonus Ideas**:
-- Compare different clustering algorithms and visualize their effectiveness.
-- Create profiles for each customer segment and suggest targeted marketing strategies.
+- Experiment with different distance metrics for clustering.
+- Incorporate demographic data to enhance segmentation.

 ---

-### Project 3: Sentiment Analysis on Product Reviews (Difficulty: 3 - Hard)

-**Project Objective:**
-Develop a sentiment analysis model to classify product reviews as positive, negative, or neutral.
-The goal is to optimize the model for accuracy and interpretability while managing the entire ML lifecycle with MLflow.

-**Dataset Suggestions:**
-Use datasets from Kaggle containing product reviews or scrape reviews from open e-commerce platforms.

-**Tasks:**
+**Project 3: Time-Series Forecasting for Stock Prices**
+**Difficulty**: 3 (Hard)
+**Project Objective**: Develop a time-series forecasting model to predict future stock prices based on historical data, optimizing for accuracy and minimizing forecasting error.

+**Dataset Suggestions**: Historical stock price data can be obtained from public APIs like Alpha Vantage or Yahoo Finance.

+**Tasks**:
+- **Set Up MLflow**: Initialize MLflow for tracking experiments and metrics.
-- **Data Collection:** Gather product review data and preprocess it (cleaning, tokenization).
+- **Data Collection**: Fetch stock price data using a public API and preprocess it for analysis.
-- **Model Selection:** Choose a pre-trained model (e.g., BERT) for fine-tuning on the sentiment classification task.
+- **Feature Engineering**: Create time-based features (e.g., moving averages, lag features).
+- **Model Development**: Train various forecasting models (e.g., ARIMA, LSTM) and log each experiment with MLflow.
+- **Model Evaluation**: Assess model performance using metrics like RMSE and visualize predictions against actual prices.
-- **Training and Evaluation:** Train the model and evaluate its performance using metrics like accuracy and F1-score.
+- **Deployment**: Deploy the best model for real-time predictions and track its performance over time using MLflow.

-- **Experiment Tracking with MLflow:** Log experiments, parameters, and evaluation metrics in MLflow.
+**Bonus Ideas**:
-- **Hyperparameter Tuning:** Implement hyperparameter tuning to optimize model performance.
+- Implement ensemble methods to improve forecasting accuracy.
-- **Deployment:** Use MLflow to deploy the trained model as a web service for real-time sentiment analysis.

-**Bonus Ideas:**
-- Explore the impact of different preprocessing techniques on model performance.
+- Explore the impact of external factors (e.g., economic indicators) on stock prices.
-- Create a dashboard to visualize sentiment trends over time based on incoming reviews.

----

-These projects provide a comprehensive learning experience, allowing students to engage with MLflow while applying machine learning techniques in various domains.